The Bankrate promise

 Can I get my car out of impound without car insurance?

-Unfortunately, there are not many ways around this.
 However, it is possible that the lot your car is being held in will not ask to see proof of insurance.
-You can contact the lot attendant and ask if you need to show proof of insurance to reclaim your car.
-But even if evidence of coverage is not required, keep in mind that you still need to have insurance to drive your car home legally.
+You can contact the lot attendant and ask if you need to show proof of insurance to reclaim your But remember that even if evidence of car insurance coverage is not required to get your car out of impound, you still need to have insurance to legally drive your car home.

 Can I get car insurance while my car is impounded?

 In almost every situation, car insurance is a requirement to get your car out of impound.
-The only exception is for drivers who live in New Hampshire or Virginia, where car insurance is not mandated.
-Even still, drivers in these two states may need to show proof of financial responsibility, like a deposit with the DMV, to get their car back.
+The only exception is for drivers in states where car insurance is not mandated, meaning that you can show alternative proof of financial responsibility in place of a car insurance policy.
+Even still, drivers in those states may need to show proof of financial responsibility, like a deposit with the DMV, to get their car back.

 Fortunately, you can get car insurance while your car is impounded.
 Many insurance providers allow you to shop for a policy, purchase it and download ID cards online in just a few minutes.
 So, if you need to get your car out of impound, you can buy insurance quickly, even on the weekends.